 DPO vs. CPO

 While both DPOs and CPOs address a company’s privacy responsibilities, the drivers behind the two roles are very different.
 While DPOs act as independent compliance-safeguards, CPOs have a broader, more strategic role, aligned to organizational privacy objectives.
 CPOs also have an active role in managing privacy policies, governance, and compliance.
 DPOs, on the other hand, have a more advisory function and police these activities.

 Although they both answer directly to senior management, DPOs do not have the decision-making power of C-level executives like CPOs.
 DPOs inform managers about compliance requirements, the results of audits, and areas that need improvement, but they cannot implement any policies directly.
 That power rests within the hands of the CPOs who are expected to drive data protection strategies and come up with concrete policies to address compliance and data protection needs.

 In terms of skills, while both roles benefit from a technology background, DPOs are expected to have the legal expertise to efficiently deal with their responsibilities.
 Experience in IT auditing and performing risk assessments is also desirable.
 CPO roles are more flexible and can be chosen from a variety of backgrounds but require highly adaptable individuals who are able communicators.

-The inclusion of terms such as privacy and data protection into their titles creates the illusion that CPOs and DPOs share similar duties, but while they function within the same area of expertise, the level at which they act as well as their priorities differ greatly.
-DPOs remain a legal requirement, companies must comply with, while CPOs are a mark of an organization that takes privacy seriously at the highest level.
+The inclusion of terms such as privacy and data protection into their titles creates the illusion that CPOs and DPOs are both privacy professionals and share similar duties, but while they function within the same area of expertise, the level at which they act as well as their priorities differ greatly.
+The position of the DPO remains a legal requirement that companies must comply with, while CPOs are a mark of an organization that takes privacy seriously at the highest level.